/product/models.py

 3. SAME FIELD AND DIFFERENT TYPE.

-This is the hard part on refactor operation a projects.
+This is the hard part of refactoring a project.

-Added new field and then copy data in to it will make many critical error on release and if we run incontainer
+Adding a new field and then copying data into it will cause many critical errors on release, and if we run incontainerswe have to create lots of releases, which increases time and effort!

-Now if we expose this to the public like id of post or user id.
-This way is the door to invites crawler get my own data.
-Cuz it's predictable.
+Now if we expose this to the public like a post ID or user ID, this is a door that invites crawlers to get our data because it's predictable.

-So it must be unpredictable, by using uuid or other algorythm to create identify instead.
+So it must be unpredictable by using UUID or another algorithm to create identifiers instead.

 from django.contrib.auth.models import AbstractUser